Data Acquisition System

 You must take care when using multiplexers so that the switched signal has sufficient time to settle.
 Refer to Noise for more information about settling time.

 Some sensors require an excitation source to operate.
-For example, strain gauges, and resistive temperature devices (RTDs) require external voltage or current excitation.
+For example, strain gauges and resistive temperature devices (RTDs) require external voltage or current excitation.
 Signal conditioning modules for these sensors usually provide the necessary excitation.
 RTD measurements are usually made with a current source that converts the variation in resistance to a measurable voltage.

 The computer provides a processor, a system clock, a bus to transfer data, and memory and disk space to store data.

 The processor controls how fast data is accepted by the converter.
 The system clock provides time information about the acquired data.
 Knowing that you recorded a sensor reading is generally not enough.
-You also need to know when that measurement occurred.
+You might also need to know when that measurement occurred.

 Data is transferred from the hardware to system memory via dynamic memory access (DMA) or interrupts.
 DMA is hardware controlled and therefore extremely fast.
 Interrupts might be slow because of the latency time between when a board requests interrupt servicing and when the computer responds.
 The maximum acquisition rate is also determined by the computer's bus architecture.
 Refer to How Are Acquired Samples Clocked? for more information about DMA and interrupts.